imtbl/hydrus-server-docker/README.md

 + The image also includes the hydrus client due to the compiled releases always including both it and the server.
 This adds quite a bit of size to the image.
-+ To upgrade hydrus server to a new version, you need to either make a new build yourself (when using `--no-cache` it will automatically download the latest version of hydrus server), upgrade it directly inside the running container or wait until I make a new release.
-I will try to keep up with every new hydrus release (usually weekly on Wednesdays), but cannot make any promises.

 ## Donate